butchhoward/katadocker/readme.md

 Builds a docker image.
 While this can be used to build an image from any Dockerfile, the other scripts here assume the image used is being created with with this script and some assumptions in the Dockerfile that center on the behavior of the `entrypoint.sh`.

+Run this script while in the context directory for whatever images your are creating.
+For the images based on the `./context/*` Dckerfiles, be sure you are running from the `./context` directory.

-* 'name:tag' is a single string giving a docker image name and tag in the usual docker format
+`name:tag` is a single string giving a docker image name and tag in the usual docker format

-* 'path-to-docker-file' is the path to the Dockerfile (typically one on the folders under the context folder)
+`path-to-docker-file` is the path to the Dockerfile (typically one on the folders under the context folder)

 ```bash
 ./build_docker.sh katadocker:ubuntu16 ./ubuntu16/Dockerfile